 Celebrating America’s 250th Anniversary

 It’s not every year that the United States of America turns 250 years old!
 250 years ago on July 4, 1776, the Declaration of Independence was signed, separating the thirteen colonies from their connection to Great Britain, creating a new independent nation.
 This historical milestone warrants special commemoration at the library, to honor and celebrate the nation’s past and its future.
 The Genealogy and Arkansas History Department is planning a line-up of events for every month of 2026.
-These will range from fun, interactive activities, to guest-speakers honoring the history of both the nation and Fort Smith.
+These programs will honor the history of both the nation and Fort Smith, and will include fun, interactive activities, and special guest speakers.
 All events are free, and no library card or registration is required.

 Tom Wing: UAFS Director/Assistant Professor and Local Historian